AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/component-mapping.md

 level: Experienced
 exl-id: f59e3ad5-bf9c-468d-aab7-144c8c2335ac
 ---
-# Component mapping for AEM Sites (using composite component mapping)
+# Component mapping for AEM Sites

 The article talks about the various aspects of component mapping for AEM sites (using composite component mapping).